 There can be various types of goals in your life depending upon what you want to achieve.
 To name a few:

-- Social goals – as we are part of the society, we must also set goals to be useful part of the society.
-Your goal could be that I will be a responsible citizen and follow all the rules/regulations, I will pay my taxes as per the dues, I will help the authorities in any which-way they want me to do, etc. I will train a minimum of 3 underprivileged children, at any given time, to help them earn a living.
+– as we are part of society, we must also set goals to be a useful part of society.
+Your goal could be that I will be a responsible citizen and follow all the rules/regulations, I will pay my taxes as per the dues, I will help the authorities in any which way they want me to do, etc. I will train a minimum of 3 underprivileged children, at any given time, to help them earn a living.
 I will be a disciplined student in the class/school.
-I will work towards being selected the monitor of the class.
+I will work towards being selected as the monitor of the class.
 Or, head-boy/head-girl of the school.

 It’s important to understand that you can set many goals simultaneously.
 Each serves a different purpose in our lives.
 One of the important skills that one must learn in life is to be able to multi-task.

 I am suggesting that you set the following goals.
 (You are free to select and set goals of your own choice).

 – set a time schedule and a measurable standard for your body conditioning.
 Each one of you will have different needs, someone may want to gain weight, someone may want to shed weight, someone wants to build up stamina to be able to participate in games of your like, etc. So you will, under the advice of the elders, start working on it and also make sure that you set specific goals.

 – most important for you at the moment.
 Do a self-analysis, identify your needs, what subject/topics you want to improve, and by when & how much.